AppliedLogicSystems/ALSProlog/10-Prolog-I-O.md

 Internally, a stream consists of an open source or sink of characters (e.g., a file, a socket, a window, etc.), a pointer to the next place to read or write, and a buffer for holding information until it’s reasonable to transmit.
-The internal components illustrated in Figure 13 are the following:
+The internal components illustrated in the Figure below are the following:
 * the (open) file;
 * the pointer to the next place to read or write is called the file pointer.
 It is set to the beginning of the file when the file is opened.
 Whenever a read or